Grilled food is magnificent, isn't it? Juicy steaks with grill marks. Savory marinated vegetables. Pineapple dripping with sweet-and-salty juices.

 - Portable - You can easily take your electric grill anywhere you like!
 They make for wonderfully easy cooking on camping trips.

-- Need an outlet - While it’s nice not to store fuel, you do need access to electricity, which can be inconvenient for things like camping.
+- Need an outlet - While it’s nice not to store fuel, you need access to electricity, which can be inconvenient for things like camping.

 - Don’t perform well in the cold - Even the best electric grills simply don’t perform as well in cold temperatures.